 In June 2010, Plaintiff’s family members called 911 for assistance with an altercation at a family gathering.
 Upon arrival by an Orange County Sheriff’s Deputy, Plaintiff’s family members reported that Plaintiff had choked his teenage nephew to the point of unconsciousness.
 The Deputy went to Plaintiff’s home, interviewed him, and arrested him.
 After being placed in handcuffs, Continue reading

-On March 27, 2014, Dennis M. Gonzales and Nathan A. Oyster obtained a defense verdict following a jury trial.
+On March 27, 2014, Dennis M. Gonzales and a team of associates obtained a defense verdict following a jury trial.
 The case was brought by a plaintiff who alleged that he was subjected to excessive force while he was incarcerated at Men’s Central Jail.

 On May 13, 2009, an altercation Continue reading